A vector has magnitude and direction

 Incidentally, you may also see unit vectors in circular, cylindrical or spherical polar coordinates.
-These include a unit vector in the radial or r direction and a unit vector in the θ direction.
-However, we don't use these in Physclips.
+These include a unit vector in the radial or r direction and unit vectors in the θ, φ and/or z direction.
+However, we don't use these in the Mechanics section of Physclips.

 Vectors in three dimensions

 In an (x,y,z) coordinate system, we shall use all three unit vectors of the Cartesian system and write, for a vector a: